zedbeit/NodeCourse/README.md

 # NodeCourse
-This is a notes app based on the node tutorial by andrew j mead
+This is a notes app based on the node.js tutorial by andrew j mead